 And then, just like that, the tears started pouring out, relentless and soundless.

 Dodena is my home.
-I left it knowing I had arrived.
+I left Bhutan knowing I had arrived.

 Picture Credit : Mukul Gupta